apache/incubator-gluten/docs/CPP_CODING_STYLE.md

 * Use **UPPER_SNAKE_CASE** for macros.
 * Use **kPascalCase** for static constants and enumerators.

+## Designs
+* No over design.
+* No negation of negation, `isValid` is better than `isNotInvalid`.
+* Avoid corner case, and common case first.
+* Express ideas directly, don't let me think.

 ## Files

 * All header files must have a single-inclusion guard using `#pragma once`
+* Always use `.h` as header file suffix, not `.hpp`.
+* Always use `.cc` as source file suffix, neither `.cpp` nor `.cxx`.
+* One file should contain one main class, and the file name should be consistent with the main class name.
+	* Obvious exception: files used for defining various misc functions.
+* If a header file has a corresponding source file, they should have the same file name with different suffix, such as `a.h vs a.cc`.
+* If a function is declared in the file `a.h`, ensure it's defined in the corrosponding source file `a.cc`, do not define it in other files.
+* No deep source directory for CPP files, not do it as JAVA.
 * Include header files should satisfy the following rules.
 	* Include the necessary header files, which means the source file (.cc) containing the only one line `#include "test.h"` can be compiled successfully without including any other header files.
 	* Do not include any unnecessary header files, the more including, the slower compiling.
-	* In on word, no more, no less, just OK.
+	* In one word, no more, no less, just as needed.
-* One file should contain one main class, and the file name should be consistent with the main class name.
-	* Obvious exception: files used for defining various misc functions.
-* If a header file has a corresponding source file, they should have the same file name with different suffix, such as `a.h vs a.cc`.

 ## Classes

 * Base class name do not end with Base, use `Backend` instead of `BackendBase`.
+* Ensure one class do one thing, follow the single responsibility principle.
+* No big class, No huge class, No too much interfaces.
 * Distinguish interface from implementation, make implementations private.
 * When designing a class hierarchy, distinguish between interface inheritance and implementation inheritance.